monk-io/monk-mattermost/mattermost-enterprise/README.md

 # Mattermost-enterprise  & Monk

-This repository contains Monk.io template to deploy Mattermost-enterrpise system either locally or on cloud of your choice (AWS, GCP, Azure, Digital Ocean).
+This repository contains Monk.io template to deploy Mattermost-enterpise system either locally or on cloud of your choice (AWS, GCP, Azure, Digital Ocean).

 This template includes Nginx as a reverse proxy and PostgreSQL a Mattermost-enterprise out of box.